mattia-furlan/MasterThesisCTT/README.md

 ## Compile

-make
+`make`

 ## Usage

-Typing:

 `./TestCTT file1.ctt file2.ctt ... fileN.ctt`

-the program loads and type-checks the files, then it starts a REPL.
+The program loads and type-checks the files, then it starts a REPL.

 Type `:help` to show usage.